 I agree, that's what happened.
 The default option rules all.

-I feel kind of embarrassed for humanity imaging o3 staring dumbfounded as ~95% of humans march past to 4o, because o3 is hidden under a single submenu :)
+I feel kind of embarrassed for humanity imagining o3 staring dumbfounded as ~95% of humans march past to 4o, because o3 is hidden under a single submenu :)

 The observation that the length of tasks, which AIs can complete is doubling about every seven months seems woefully incomplete.
 Reliability is not improving very fast at all.
 I think most people reading that statistic who are not in the field would assume that AI task completion means a high rate of successful task completion.
 But in fact, it’s stuck around 50%.